 Part 3 - Line 4a

-ANIMAL CARE, WELFARE AND CONSERVATION: THE DETROIT ZOOLOGICAL SOCIETY CONTINUES ITS PURPOSE OF CELEBRATING AND SAVING WILDLIFE BY DEMONSTRATING LEADERSHIP IN ANIMAL CARE, WILDLIFE CONSERVATION AND ANIMAL WELFARE.
-THE DETROIT ZOO AND BELLE ISLE NATURE CENTER HAD 2,649 INDIVIDUAL ANIMALS REPRESENTING 233 SPECIES IN ITS CARE AS OF DECEMBER 31, 2021.
-THE DETROIT ZOOLOGICAL SOCIETY IS A LEADER IN SPECIES CONSERVATION THROUGH ITS LOCAL, NATIONAL AND INTERNATIONAL FIELD CONSERVATION PROGRAMS, ITS SUPPORT OF PARTNERS' FIELD CONSERVATION WORK THROUGH GRANTS AND TECHNICAL AND/OR ON-THE-GROUND ASSISTANCE, AND CAPTIVE BREEDING OF THREATENED AND ENDANGERED SPECIES AT THE DETROIT ZOO AND BELLE ISLE NATURE CENTER.
+CONSERVATION, ANIMAL CARE, AND WELFARE: THE DETROIT ZOOLOGICAL SOCIETY DEMONSTRATES LEADERSHIP IN WILDLIFE CONSERVATION, ANIMAL CARE, AND ANIMAL WELFARE.
+THE DETROIT ZOO AND BELLE ISLE NATURE CENTER HAD 2,221 INDIVIDUAL ANIMALS REPRESENTING 214 SPECIES IN ITS CARE AS OF DECEMBER 31, 2023.
+THE DETROIT ZOOLOGICAL SOCIETY IS A LEADER IN SPECIES CONSERVATION THROUGH ITS LOCAL, NATIONAL AND INTERNATIONAL FIELD CONSERVATION PROGRAMS, ITS SUPPORT OF PARTNERS' FIELD CONSERVATION WORK AND CAPTIVE BREEDING OF THREATENED AND ENDANGERED SPECIES AT THE DETROIT ZOO AND BELLE ISLE NATURE CENTER.
 THE DETROIT ZOOLOGICAL SOCIETY'S CENTER FOR ZOO AND AQUARIUM ANIMAL WELFARE AND ETHICS IS A RESOURCE CENTER FOR CAPTIVE ANIMAL WELFARE KNOWLEDGE, RESEARCH AND BEST PRACTICES; A CONVENER AND FORUM FOR EXOTIC ANIMAL WELFARE SCIENCE, PRACTICE AND POLICY DISCUSSIONS; AND A CENTER CONDUCTING RESEARCH AND TRAINING, AND RECOGNIZING ADVANCES IN EXOTIC ANIMAL WELFARE.

-EDUCATION: THE DETROIT ZOOLOGICAL SOCIETY CONTINUES TO PROVIDE A BROAD AUDIENCE WITH OUTSTANDING AND UNIQUE EDUCATIONAL OPPORTUNITIES THAT LEAD TO THE APPRECIATION AND STEWARDSHIP OF NATURE.
+EDUCATION: THE DETROIT ZOOLOGICAL SOCIETY PROVIDES A BROAD AUDIENCE WITH OUTSTANDING AND UNIQUE EDUCATIONAL OPPORTUNITIES THAT LEAD TO THE APPRECIATION AND STEWARDSHIP OF NATURE.
 HUMANE EDUCATION, ENVIRONMENTAL LITERACY, RESPONSIBLE RESOURCE MANAGEMENT, CONSERVATION, SCIENCE LITERACY AND STEWARDSHIP ARE FUNDAMENTAL COMPONENTS OF EDUCATION PROGRAMMING.
-PROGRAMS UTILIZE A VARIETY OF INSTRUCTIONAL STRATEGIES - INCLUDING INQUIRY-BASED LEARNING, STORYTELLING, INTERACTIVE TECHNOLOGY AND CITIZEN SCIENCE - TO MEET THE VARIOUS LEARNING STYLES OF THE COMMUNITY.
-REGIONAL SCHOOL DISTRICT PARTNERSHIPS ENHANCE HUMANE EDUCATION AND LIFE SCIENCE EXPERIENCES IN THE CLASSROOM THROUGH ONSITE PROGRAMS, TEACHER TRAINING AND CURRICULUM SUPPORT.
-DURING THE PANDEMIC, MUCH OF THE EDUCATIONAL PROGRAMMING WAS MOVED TO THE INTERNET.
-THE DZS EDUCATION TEAM CREATED UNIQUE AND ENGAGING DAILY CONTENT FOR THE ENTIRE COMMUNITY, WITH ITS "VIRTUAL VENTURES" AND "VIRTUAL VITAMIN Z" PROGRAMS.
+PROGRAMS UTILIZE A VARIETY OF INSTRUCTIONAL STRATEGIES - INCLUDING INQUIRY-BASED LEARNING, STORYTELLING, INTERACTIVE TECHNOLOGY AND PARTICIPATORY SCIENCE - TO MEET THE VARIOUS LEARNING STYLES OF INDIVIDUALS WITHIN THE COMMUNITY.
+REGIONAL SCHOOL DISTRICT PARTNERSHIPS ENHANCE HUMANE EDUCATION AND LIFE SCIENCE EXPERIENCES IN THE CLASSROOM THROUGH ONSITE PROGRAMS, COMMUNITY-BASED AFTERSCHOOL PROGRAMS, INTERNSHIPS, TEACHER TRAINING AND CURRICULUM SUPPORT.
+THE DZS EDUCATION TEAM ALSO CREATES UNIQUE AND ENGAGING EDUCATIONAL CONTENT FOR A VARIETY OF AUDIENCES ONLINE.

 Name (title) | Role | Hours | Compensation |